srushtigm25/SepsisNet/README.md

 # SepsisNet
 This project aims to propose a novel framework for predicting sepsis mortality using graph transformers applied to clinical data originally in tabular format.

+Sepsis is a life-threatening condition resulting from an extreme immune response to infection, leading to organ dysfunction.
+Early and accurate prediction of sepsis mortality is crucial for improving patient outcomes.
+In this project, we propose a framework, SepsisNet, for predicting sepsis mortality using a graph transformer.
+Specifically, we will design and compare two variations within SepsisNet: SepsisNet-Graphormer.
+The proposed model assists clinicians in efficiently estimating the mortality rate of sepsis patients after discharge within specific time frames: 28 days, 90 days, and 1 year.
+This model will be evaluated over a publicly available medical dataset, MIMIC-IV for mortality prediction.